MooseML/kaggle_polymers_competition/README.md

 ## 4. Create LMDBs

-1. (Optional) Put any **supplemental** sources you want to merge (identical canonical SMILES) under `data/supplements/`.
-2. Build LMDB graph shards. **Using the direct Python script is generally recommended** for cross-platform consistency and better integration with Conda environments.
+1. Build LMDB graph shards. **Using the direct Python script is generally recommended** for cross-platform consistency and better integration with Conda environments.

 ### Option 1: Recommended (Python Script)
 Ensure your Conda environment is active and run the script directly: